massif-press/lancer-data/README.md

 },
 ```

-# Info (info.json)
+# Info (lcp_manifest.json)
-The `info.json` file is only used in the app to reference the rules release version.
+The `info.json` file found within this repository is only used in the app to reference the rules release version.
 Homebrew content should instead include a `lcp_manifest.json`, as detailed below:

 ## lcp_manifest.json
 ```ts